-These changes in glomerular dynamics allow for the kidney to maintain its functions even in the extreme states.
-The main function of the kidney is ultrafiltration to filter out toxins such as nitrogenous waste products from blood and retake back fluids, glucose, and electrolytes.
+These changes in glomerular dynamics allow for the kidney to maintain its functions, even in extreme states.
+The main function of the kidney is ultrafiltration to filter out toxins such as nitrogenous waste products from the blood and re-take back fluids, glucose, and electrolytes.

-Blood is filtered out from the capillaries through the various layers of the glomerular filtration barrier beginning with passing through capillary endothelium fenestrae measuring 70–100 nm in size, then through the basement membrane filled with collagen, and finally through the foot processes of podocytes by size and charge to flow into the bowman’s space and later collecting tubules.
+Blood is filtered out from the capillaries through the various layers of the glomerular filtration barrier beginning with passing through capillary endothelium fenestrae measuring 70–100 nm in size, then through the basement membrane filled with collagen, and finally through the foot processes of podocytes by size and charge to flow into the Bowman’s space and later collecting tubules.

 The passage of molecules via these narrow pathways is due to:

-- The glomeruli drain into the efferent arterioles which are high pressure vessels.
+- The glomeruli drain into the efferent arterioles which are high-pressure vessels.